Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Results

 \section{Results}

-We refer readers to our supplementary video for extended results.
-We evaluate performance under two sets of success thresholds: the stricter set requires under 2cm and 0.1 radians (5.7 degrees) of error, while the coarse set requires under 5cm and 0.4 radians (22.9 degrees) of error.
-Related works (e.g. \cite{li2024drop, chen2023visual}) often utilize this coarse threshold.
+See our \href{https://approximating-global-ci-mpc.github.io/}{project webpage} for extended results.
+We evaluate performance under two sets of success thresholds: the tight set requires under 2cm and 0.1 radians (5.7$^\circ$) of error, and coarse set under 5cm and 0.4 radians (22.9$^\circ$).
+Related works (e.g. \cite{li2024drop, chen2023visual}) often use this coarse threshold.
 For all experiments, we execute the controller until the tight threshold is realized, then switch to the next goal pose.
-In post-processing, we back-compute the time-to-goal under the coarse success thresholds on the same experiments, presented in Table \ref{tab:time_to_goal_table}.
+In post-processing, we back-compute the time-to-goal under coarse thresholds (Table \ref{tab:time_to_goal_table}).